5 Must Visit Classic Hainanese Kopitiam in Selangor

 This special menu has received positive responses from the locals.

-In addition, the coffee shop serves a variety of menu options for breakfast, including toast, half-cooked eggs, and a variety of pastries.
+In addition, the coffee shop serves a variety of menu options for breakfast, including toast, half-cooked eggs, and various pastries.

-You can have your ham, sunny side up, and melted cheese sandwich filling in croissants, muffins, and even doughnuts!
+You can have your ham, sunny side, and melted cheese sandwich filling in croissants, muffins, and doughnuts!

 Thong Kee Cafe has several outlets in Sea Park, Pandan Indah, Kepong, Glenmarie, Puchong, Sri Petaling, Sri Hartamas, and Bentong.